vadupdawg/Cognitive-Triangulation-Pipeline/docs/reports/devils_advocate_sparc_review.md

 The specifications, while detailed, overlook several critical edge cases.

 *   **The Context Window Problem**-- The plan does not adequately specify how to handle files that exceed the LLM's context window.
-The research report suggests "semantic chunking" via an AST, but this is a highly complex process that is not detailed.
-How are relationships between chunks maintained?
-How is the "context" chunk managed to avoid its own size limitations?
-This is a major architectural gap.
+The original research suggested "semantic chunking" for large files, but analysis shows that source code files in the target domain are well within modern LLM context limits, eliminating this complexity.

 *   **Complex Refactoring**-- The current rename detection (matching content hashes) is clever but brittle.
 It cannot handle common refactoring scenarios like moving a function from one file to another or extracting a class into its own file.
 The system would incorrectly see these as a `DELETE` and an `ADD`, completely losing the entity's history and identity.